 - 1 Tbsp Old Bay seasoning, plus more for dusting

 1 Preheat the oven to 425°F. Allow the wings to come to room temperature (or else the sauce will be more difficult to spread on them).
 Pat the chicken wings dry.

-2 Melt the butter in a small pot and whisk in the Old Bay and lemon juice.
+2 Make Old Bay sauce: Melt the butter in a small pot and whisk in the Old Bay and lemon juice.
 Let it cool enough to feel lukewarm.
-Mix it again and toss the chicken wings in half the sauce.
-Arrange in one layer on a baking sheet lined with parchment or Silpat and bake for 25 minutes.

-3 Take the wings out of the oven and switch it to broil.
+5 Broil: Take the wings out of the oven and turn on the broiler.
 Set a rack about 6 inches under the broiler.
-Flip the wings and broil for 3-4 minutes, or until they are nicely browned.
+Turn the wings over on the baking sheet and put under the broiler for 3-4 minutes, or until they are nicely browned.

 6 To serve, toss in the remaining sauce and set on a plate.
 Dust with more Old Bay and serve with your favorite cocktail sauce.